 And while that saddens me a little, there is a silver lining.
 The next time you have friends over, and you serve up a gorgeous pastilla, your friends will be in awe of your worldliness.
 You’re welcome.

 Go ahead and use the information below to explain everything about Moroccan chicken pie to them while you’re at it.
 It’ll be our little secret.

 Pastilla (sometimes called bastilla) is a type of Moroccan pie.
 This recipe uses chicken as the main meat filling however, there are traditional variations that use rabbit or pigeon instead.
 The filling (chicken, almond, and egg) is wrapped in crispy pastry, and is usually served by itself as a main course.

-Flavour-wise, the dish is a mix of sweet and savoury with warm notes coming from cinnamon, ginger, and garlic, and sweetness from icing sugar.
+Flavour-wise, the dish is a mix of sweet and savoury with warm notes coming from spices such as cinnamon, ginger, and garlic, and sweetness from icing sugar.

 Preparation tips for Moroccan pastilla

 Traditionally, pastilla is made using homemade warqa or warka dough.
 However, to save time and significant headache, we’re using store-bought phyllo.
 (See?
 I care about you.)
 However, even if we’re not making our dough from scratch, there are a couple of things to keep in mind when working with it.

 The key to working with phyllo dough is to make sure you allow it to thaw properly.
 This is pretty easy, just put it on a table and wait a bit – once each layer separates easily, without sticking to other layers, the dough is ready to work with.
 (If you try to use it before its thawed, it has a tendency to break.)

 I’ve seen recommendations online to thaw your phyllo in a microwave or quickly in the oven.
 I personally recommend not doing this.